AmitKumarDas/Decisions/blogs/castlang_spinsoff_operator.md

 ### SpinOffs
 - One can extend RunTask to meet their specific requirement
-- I shall explain how `Testing` extends from RunTask
+- I shall explain how `TestTask` extends from RunTask
 - Most of stuff remains same baring `expect` which gets introduced as a new field
+- Assumptions:
+  - Depends on consuming Kubernetes APIs
+  - Based on workflow or pipelining of tasks

 ```yaml
 kind: TestTask